Pentester-Nepal/Subdomain-Takeover-Signatures/README.md

 _**Signatures for different platforms to verify Sub-domain Takeover vulnerabilities!**_

-MAKE SURE YOU APPEND A NEW SOURCE (IF) TO CREDIT THE REAL OWNER (YOURSELF IF YOU'RE THE OWNER)!

 ## Contribution Policy
-* **Make sure to append a new source, crediting the real owner, author, discoverer or resource in your Pull Requests!**
+**Make sure to append a new source, crediting the real owner, author, discoverer or resource in your Pull Requests!**

 ## Contribution Guidelines
 You can contribute to [**signatures.json**](signatures.json) in two different ways.
 To add new signatures, please append them at the end of the JSON data!